Zhabonchik/public-obsidian-vault-java-concurrency/docs/features/explorer.md

   title: "Explorer", // title of the explorer component
   folderClickBehavior: "collapse", // what happens when you click a folder ("link" to navigate to folder page on click or "collapse" to collapse folder on click)
   folderDefaultState: "collapsed", // default state of folders ("collapsed" or "open")
+  maxExpandLevel: 0, // number of folder levels expanded initially when folders are open; 0 means no limit (all levels expanded)
   useSavedState: true, // whether to use local storage to save "state" (which folders are opened) of explorer
   // omitted but shown later
   sortFn: ...,